Cascade Size Distributions: Why They Matter and How to Compute Them Efficiently: Discussion

-The core algorithms that we have derived, SDP and conSDP, compute the final cascade size distribution given a general independent cascade model and can therefore replace expensive sampling procedures in optimization problems such as influence maximization.
-These algorithms are exact on trees.
-Real world networks usually have additional connections that can create multiple short loops.
-These introduce stronger dependencies of activations so that with higher probability nodes activate either together or not at all.
-By approximating a denser network with a tree in TDA, we treat some nodes as conditionally independent when they are not and thus underestimate the probability that they activate (or do not activate) together.
-As a consequence, we potentially underestimate the variance of the cascade size distribution.
-Furthermore, we can interpret TDA as variational approach to obtain a proxy for the final cascade size distribution.
-BP can also be substituted by a more reliable approach (for instance the junction tree algorithm) in case higher accuracy is needed.
+However, if networks consist of multiple short loops, these loops introduce stronger dependencies of activations than TDA can capture.
+Highly connected nodes activate all together with higher probability.
+By approximating a denser network with a tree in TDA, we treat some nodes as conditionally independent when they are not and thus underestimate the variance of the cascade size distribution.
+In this sense, we can interpret TDA as variational approach to obtain a proxy for the final cascade size distribution, where TDA captures more dependencies than variational approaches based on BP alone could provide.

-Actually, the SDP principle generalizes much further.
-It only requires estimates of cascade size distributions for subgraphs (considering states of parents).
-These can also be obtained by Monte Carlo simulations or a combination of sampling and SDP.
-As long as such subgraphs are connected like trees, SDP can be used to speed up sampling (and reduce the number of necessary realizations), and simulations on subnetworks can be used to improve the accuracy of TDA.
+Future work could improve such approximations by combining SDP with sampling.
+SDP only requires estimates of cascade size distributions for subgraphs (considering states of parents), which could also be sampled.
+As long as such subgraphs are connected like trees, SDP can be used to combine the distributions.
+Such an approach could speed up sampling approaches and improve the accuracy of TDA in highly clustered networks.

-Cascade size distributions are not only important to assess the robustness of a network and the risk of extreme events.
-Conditional activation probabilities are also indicative of the role that specific nodes play in spreading a cascade.
-This provides information for policy makers or optimization algorithms to influence the outcome of a cascade.
-As a demonstration of the method, we used a simple Greedy strategy, but more sophisticated IM-like algorithms that rely on sampling would also benefit from TDA.
-Furthermore, TDA can be easily generalized to cover variations of the IM problem, where nodes are weighted by positive $\beta_i \geq 0$ and the distribution of $\sum_i \beta_i s_i(T)$ is of interest.
-Our algorithms can also be extended to allow for distributions on the ICM parameters and could therefore aid robust influence maximization under model parameter uncertainty \cite{robustIM}.